-- A Minnesota resident may be absent from the state and retain Minnesota resident status provided he or she is enrolled in a full-time accredited post-secondary institution or is in the diplomatic corps or on active military duty with Minnesota as the home of record and has not established resident status in any other state or District of Columbia. - Students that leave Minnesota, after graduating from an undergraduate program, for internships, fellowships, foreign teaching service may retain their residency status provided they can demonstrate that the nature of their absence was temporary and related to their future academic pursuits. - Students also must demonstrate that they are maintaining strong ties with Minnesota.
+- A Minnesota resident may be absent from the state and retain Minnesota resident status provided he or she is enrolled in a full-time accredited post-secondary institution. - Students that leave Minnesota, after graduating from an undergraduate program, for internships, fellowships, foreign teaching service may retain their residency status provided they can demonstrate that the nature of their absence was temporary and related to their future academic pursuits. - Students also must demonstrate that they are maintaining strong ties with Minnesota.
 Refer to evidence examples under Expatriates and Residency. - Minnesota residents who leave the state for other reasons may be gone up to one calendar year without jeopardizing their resident status.